Log In Subscribe

 Arun Valley (Billingshurst/Pulborough area)

-The trust has obtained planning permission to rebuild Lee Farm Bridge, where a causeway currently obstructs the route of the canal.
+WACT has obtained planning permission to rebuild Lee Farm Bridge, where a causeway currently obstructs the route of the canal.
 Detailed design work is now in progress.
-Completion of this work will remove the last obstacle on a section of about 3km between Lordings Lock and Lee Farm Lock.
+Completion of this work would remove the last obstacle on a section of about 3km between Lordings Lock and Lee Farm Lock.